 - Provide leadership on the delivery of the Federal Data Strategy Action Plan.

-- Objective: Identify and address cross-cutting data challenges
+- Objective: Supporting secure and safe data access

-On May 28, 2020, the CDO Council voted to establish a charter.
+In May 2020, the CDO Council voted to establish a charter.